-If you’re considering a move to Japan, be ready to get on board the major first mission.
-I didn’t have to do too much moving into Italy and Malawi, having found good places to live before arriving.
-But moving to Japan was different because my company let us live in the dormitory while finding a place that fits our taste.
+If you’re considering moving to Japan, be ready to get on board the major first mission.
+I didn’t have to do too much for moving to Italy and Malawi, for having found good places to live in before arriving.
+But moving to Japan was different because my company let us live in the dormitory while finding by ourselves a place that fits our taste.
 So here’s my advice based on experience.
 Not saying these are the only options, though. 🙂

 First, start with finding an agency that speaks English.
 It was tempting to contact the numbers on the vacancy adverts on exquisite buildings, but most of those “common” real estate agencies only provide services in Japanese.
 So if you speak sukoshi Japanese or none at all (like me when I arrived), choosing English-speaking agency is wise.
 I found UR Whitestone, UR Sumai, and LeoPalace21.
-There are many other agencies in big cities like Tokyo and Osaka (easy to google them), but they usually manage upscale apartments.
+There are many other English-speaking agencies in big cities like Tokyo and Osaka (easy to google them), but they usually manage upscale apartments.
 If you’re on a solo mission, it’s not really worth your time and energy to contact non-English speaking agents.
 Trying to understand is tiring and risky, and you wouldn’t want to depend on someone’s help for all the conversation.

 Say you got that anglophone buddy.
 Start off in the following order:

 Worry not about long commute.
-(One of) the best thing(s) about Japan is its well-connected, reliable, comfortable transport system.
-Well the stories about packed subways and trains in Tokyo and the “pusher” (train company officers pushing people to fit into crowded cars) are no hoax, but that’s Tokyo. :p In the capital might be better to live as close as possible to office/school.
-In my case, in Kanagawa, transferring between train lines is easy and even the buses are crazily on time.
-Coming from Jakarta, where I used to commute 4-hours traffic-jammed round trips every day (it was my choice to live in the suburbs, though), easy commute between neighboring cities in Kanagawa is more than I could ask for.
+One of the best things about Japan is its well-connected, reliable, comfortable transport system.
+Well the stories about packed subways and trains in Tokyo and the “pusher” (train company officers pushing people to fit into crowded cars) are no hoax, but that’s Tokyo.
+In the capital, it might be better to live as close as possible to your office or school.
+In my case, in Kanagawa, transferring between train lines is easy and even buses are crazily on time.
+Coming from Jakarta, where I used to commute 4-hours traffic-jammed round trips every day (it was my choice to live in the suburbs), easy commute between neighboring cities in Kanagawa is more than I could ask for.